AINoobs/jitinfer/README.md

 ```

+### Cmake Options
+- `-DWITH_BENCHMARK=ON`
+- `-DWITH_VERBOSE=ON`
+- `WITH_DUMP_CODE`

+This three options are supported.
+They are enabled in Debug mode and disabled in Release mode by default.

 ### MinSizeRel
-This will only generate jitinfer library without any benchmark utilities and gtests. \
+This will only generate jitinfer library without any benchmark utilities and gtests.
+All the cmake options shown above are disabled. \
 `cmake .. -DCMAKE_BUILD_TYPE=MinSizeRel`

+## Docker env
+Docker images are provided for compiling and debuging.
+ - `docker pull tensortang/ubuntu` for gcc8.0, gdb and some necessary env.
+ - `docker pull tensortang/ubuntu:16.04` for gcc5.4

-## Operators
+## Supported Operators

 ### 1. Concat and relu fusion.
 Support on AVX, AVX2 and AVX512